Quefumas/gensound/README.md

 ## Proper Explanations

 The library is based on two core classes:
-* `Signal` - this represents a stream of multi-channeled samples, either raw (e.g. loaded from WAV file) or mathematically computable (e.g. a Sawtooth wave).
+* `Signal` - a stream of multi-channeled samples, either raw (e.g. loaded from WAV file) or mathematically computable (e.g. a Sawtooth wave).
 Behaves very much like a `numpy.ndarray`.
-* `Transforms` - this represents a process that can be applied to a Signal (for example, reverb, filtering, gain, reverse, slicing)
+* `Transform` - a process that can be applied to a Signal (for example, reverb, filtering, gain, reverse, slicing)

 Signals are envisioned as mathematical objects, and the library relies greatly on overloading of arithmetic operations on them, in conjunction with Transforms.
 All of the following expressions return a modified Signal object:
 * `amplitude*Signal`: change Signal's amplitude by a given factor